OpenRefine/openrefine.org/blog/2023-07-20-reproducibility-designer.md

 * help prioritize follow-up improvements based on user feedback.

 Requirements:
-* Experience with designing and testing software
+* Experience with design and usability testing of user application software
 * Ability to work in a fully remote environment
 * Good communication skills and fluency in English
 * Familiarity with OpenRefine or other data cleaning systems